 To form a majority, he allied with the next-biggest bloc Fatah, the political arm of the Hashed al-Shaabi paramilitary force, and brought Adel Abdel Mahdi as premier.

 "Sadr presents himself as an anti-establishment champion of reform and a populist voice of the millions who have been let down by the system," said Fanar Haddad, an expert at Singapore University's Middle East Institute.

 "But the fact remains that the Sadrists have been an integral part of the political classes and have had no shortage of ministerial posts and high ranking public office," he added.

-Sadr shocked many when he travelled to Tehran in September, meeting both supreme leader Ayatollah Ali Khamenei and Iranian general Qasem Soleimani, who was killed months later in a US drone strike on Baghdad.
+He shocked many when he travelled to Tehran in September, meeting both supreme leader Ayatollah Ali Khamenei and commander of the elite Quds Force of Iran's Islamic Revolutionary Guard Corps Major General Qasem Soleimani.

 It was another indication of Sadr's "winding trajectory," said Karim Bitar, an international relations analyst at the Paris-based Institute for International and Strategic Affairs.

 "A nationalist anti-American troublemaker during the Iraq war, who we then find allied to Saudi Arabia, before he makes another radical turn again to get closer to the Iranians," Bitar said.

 In the weeks since his meeting with Khamenei, Sadr has cleverly turned the tables.

 He backed protests with sharp-tongued tweets as Saeroon shut down parliament with a sit-in, a show of force that ultimately scored him key political leverage.